tonooo71/rofi-mpd-client/README.md

 ## Known Bug

-  * When '&' is in a song's information(title, artist), its title don't be displayed.
+  * When '&' is in a song's information(title, artist), its title doesn't be displayed.

 ## Screenshots